farooqkz/chooj/README.md

 ```

 If you want me to mention your name in the list, please send me the source address before sending donation:
-Alternatively, you can buy Bitcoin Cash from [stealthex.io](https://stealthex.io/?amount=30.4&from=usd&to=bch) and enter
-my address as recipient address.

 ```
 fkz atsine riseup dot net
 ```

-Alternatively, you can send me private key of a Bitcoin Cash wallet.
+You can also send me private key of a Bitcoin Cash wallet.

+In the case you don't have crypto already, you can buy Bitcoin Cash from [stealthex.io](https://stealthex.io/?amount=30.4&from=usd&to=bch) and enter
+my address as recipient address.

+#### Donating hardware

+You can also donate KaiOS phones or other hardwares.
+KaiOS phones with one of more of these properties which are debug enabled will help with the development of project:

+ - KaiOS 3.x
+ - 256MB of RAM
+ - A processor weaker than SD205 which is used in my Nokia phone
+ - Selfie/front camera
+ - Volume buttons

+You can also donate me some other hardware which could be useful for my personal life.
+But in either case, especially donating KaiOS phone, contact me beforehand.

 ### License